How To Use Behavioural Science To Boost Conversions

 Everything is relative.
 People automatically want to compare offers because they don’t necessarily know what above average looks like.
 Including comparative information on your site which includes some benefits where you are inferior to your competitors can help build confidence in your brand.
 People understand it is rare to find something that is better in every aspect and value honesty in the people they deal with.
 An independent source for comparative information can carry further weight.

 Offer money back guarantees or free returns to demonstrates confidence in your product.
-This also reduces the perceived risk of the customer making a mistake and feeling regret.
+This also reduces the risk of the customer making a mistake and feeling regret.

 6. Ease the pain of payment: